 For the other policies, you would need to claim against the cover provided for the card you used to purchase the item or journey to be insured.

 The privileges accompanying this card don’t stop at insurance.
 You’ll also get a worldwide 24/7 platinum concierge service – a potential boon for travellers – attached to the Mastercard® card, plus access to American Express benefits like Amex Invites (pre-sale tickets and reserved seating) and Amex Offers (discounts and cashback for spending with specified retailers during a promotion period).

 High interest rates as expected

 Platinum rewards cards with overseas travel insurance are not accompanied by low interest rates.
-In this case, the rates are 20.24 percent p.a. for purchases on both cards and 20.74 percent p.a. for cash advances on the Mastercard® card.
+In this case, the rates are 20.49 percent p.a. for Mastercard and 20.24 percent p.a. for purchases on American Express.
+While a 21.49 percent p.a. for cash advances on the Mastercard® card is in effect.
 (Cash advances are not available on the Amex card.)

 Avoid these high rates by paying off your purchases balance in full on the due date, and by steering clear of cash advances.

 Unfortunately, you’ll get a lower number of interest-free days on purchases that are available with some competing cards: up to 45 days each statement cycle rather than the more attractive 55 days.
 Having up to 45 days before you need to pay off your balance is still more than satisfactory, but it’s one more point to bear in mind when comparing card offers.

 The package’s annual fee has three parts: Mastercard® card ($150) + QFF points program fee ($50) + Amex card fee ($49), a total of $249.
 You can’t have the Amex card without the Mastercard® card, but the fee for the addition of a platinum Amex card is particularly low.